guardian/support-frontend/README.md

 `npm install`

-## Runnig the project
+## Running the project

-In order to run the server in your machine, you have to run the Play/Scala server and in other tab the webpack-dev-sever.
+In order to run the server in your machine, you have to run the Play/Scala server and in another tab the webpack-dev-sever.

 ### Running Play/Scala server